Your progression as a volunteer

 How you progress during your time as a Girlguiding volunteer is up to you!

-There are different reasons why you might choose to move between roles as you progress as a volunteer.
+There are different reasons why you might move between roles as you progress as a volunteer.
 For example, you might want to:

 Guiding offers many opportunities for personal development that match the time you have available and what you want to achieve.